/

 Advantages

-• The company has complete control over the devices and the applications used and can thus ensure the greatest possible security.
+• The company has complete control over the devices and the applications used and can therefore guarantee the greatest possible security.

-• Analogous to the COPE model, the significantly simpler procurement, administration and support are also important advantages on the company side in this model.
+• As with the COPE model, the significantly simpler procurement, administration and support are also important advantages for the company in this model.

 Disadvantages

-• Since employees cannot also use the devices for private purposes, but only for company purposes, there is a tendency to handle the technology less carefully.
+• As employees cannot also use the devices for private purposes, but only for company use, there is a tendency towards less careful use of the technology.

-• At the same time, the risk of losing devices increases when colleagues always have to carry two devices.
-Accordingly, solutions are needed to secure data in case of loss or theft.
+• At the same time, the risk of losing devices increases if colleagues always have to carry two devices with them.
+Accordingly, solutions are needed to secure data in the event of loss or theft.

 Which strategy is suitable for which company?

-When looking for the appropriate strategy, one's own requirements should first be clarified.
-Are employee satisfaction and the highest possible productivity in the foreground?
+When looking for a suitable strategy, you should first clarify your own requirements.
+Are employee satisfaction and maximum productivity the main focus?
 Or are data security and data protection the decisive factors?
-Then the advantages and disadvantages must be weighed against each other individually for one's own company.
+The advantages and disadvantages must then be weighed up individually for your own company.

-Operating system providers (above all Apple and Android) have now laid the foundations for secure integration of mobile devices.
-But with mobile device management solutions in particular, companies today have a powerful tool with which the majority of modern devices can be securely integrated into the IT infrastructure and security settings can be adjusted and managed with just a few clicks.
+Operating system providers (above all Apple and Android) have now laid the foundations for the secure integration of mobile devices.
+However, mobile device management solutions in particular provide companies with a powerful tool with which the majority of modern devices can be securely integrated into the IT infrastructure and security settings can be adjusted and managed with just a few clicks.
 The separation of private and professional data, which is necessary for data protection reasons, is also easily possible with an MDM solution.

 Conveniently implement mobile device strategy with Lendis

 Lendis is your partner for implementing a suitable mobile strategy in your company.
-With Lendis, you can easily rent high-quality technology such as smartphones, tablets and laptops.
-With Lendis as a partner of top brands like Apple and Lenovo, you get top devices even faster and cheaper.
+Lendis makes it easy for you to rent high-quality technology such as smartphones, tablets and laptops.
+With Lendis as a partner of top brands such as Apple and Lenovo, you can get top devices even faster and cheaper.

-As part of our Device as a Service programme, we also take care of the technical foundations for secure integration and management of all mobile devices.
+As part of our Device as a Service program, we also take care of the technical foundations for the secure integration and management of all mobile devices.

 Our experts will be happy to advise you